 While at Headlands

 The restored buildings of Fort Barry, reincarnated to support the arts, show an appreciation for the passage of time while the surrounding land is safeguarded by the National Park Service.
-There are multi-layered textures in this environment to examine diverse methods of preservation.
+There are multi-layered textures at Headlands to consider the role of conservation within its inconstant landscape.